gregmsanderson/fly-live-beats/docs/2-deploy-to-fly.md

   PHX_HOST = "your-choice-of-name.fly.dev"
 ```

-You will need to make sure the two environment variables this app expects _are_ set locally.
+Make sure the two environment variables this app expects _are_ set locally.
 If you have previously tried [running it locally](/docs/1-run-locally.md) then they may well still be:

 ```sh
 export LIVE_BEATS_GITHUB_CLIENT_ID="swap-this-for-yours"